Chig-Beef/Slide/design/design.md

 Emitting to Go?
 C?
 NASM?
 Maybe start with Go, however, since the logic of emission should entirely be in the emitter, this should be easy to replace with a different language.
+Correctly done, lexing could be done on another thread, multi-threaded compilation could be a huge time save.

 ## String manipulation
 Strings can be concatonated to each other using the + operator.